tyouhyou/cxxlog/README.md

 EF(file) << "error";
 ```

-The usage and outputting is the same as DL/IF/WF/EF macros except that SET_LOGFILE() has no effect on these macros.
-The file path set by SET_LOGFILE() just be applied to DL/IL/WL/EL macros.
+The usage and outputting is the same as DL/IL/WL/EL macros except that SET_LOG_FILE() has no effect on these macros.
+The file path set by SET_LOG_FILE() just be applied to DL/IL/WL/EL macros.

 Also, if no file specified, or the path is not correct, no execption occurres.